apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 For example, if you want to install OpenJDK 12 on Windows, here is a [quick tutorial](https://java.tutorials24x7.com/blog/how-to-install-openjdk-12-on-windows).

+To verify Java is on your machine, just open a command line window and run

+`java -version`

+You should see something like

+    openjdk version "12.0.2" 2019-07-16
+    OpenJDK Runtime Environment (build 12.0.2+10)
+    OpenJDK 64-Bit Server VM (build 12.0.2+10, mixed mode, sharing)

 ## Launch
 Open a command line window, cd to `<APITestBase_Home>` and run below command